Construction and Accuracy of Electronic Continuum Models of Incommensurate Bilayer 2D Materials: Numerical Simulations

 To select the ``optimal" parameters for high accuracy models, we need to know the contribution of each parameter to convergence.
 Therefore, we first use the momentum space model $\eH$ as a reference and compare it with $\eH^{(\tau)}$ to evaluate the hopping truncation error.
 Next, we fix the hopping truncation parameter $\tau=\tau_0$, and compare $\eH^{(\tau_0)}$ with $\eH^{(\iip,\infty,\tau_0)}$ ($\eH^{(\infty,\ijp,\tau_0)}$) to evaluate the intralayer (interlayer) expansion error.
 Here, $``\infty"$ indicates that there is no polynomial approximation for the corresponding part.
 Figure \ref{fig:error} shows the relative errors for 6 electron eigenvalues closest to the Fermi energy along $\LS$ for three models.
 We observe that the errors decrease exponentially with $\tau$, $\iip$, $\ijp$, which is consistent with the convergence analysis.
 Although the model becomes more accurate with larger parameters, the model complexity is also higher.
 From the pictures, we can see that there are some ``optimal" parameters to balance the trade-off.
 For example, we can take $\iip=2,\ijp=1,\tau=6$ for the simplified TBG and $\iip=2,\ijp=1,\tau=2$ for the Wannierized TBG, to achieve the desired accuracy without introducing too much complexity.

 We further show the electronic band structures along $\LS$ for the momentum space model $\eH$, the BM model $\eH^{(1,0,1)}$, and the high accuracy model $\eH^{(\iip,\ijp,\tau)}$ (with parameters chosen as above) respectively in Figure \ref{fig:bandstruct}.
 For the simplified TBG, the momentum space model gives an extremely flat band very close to 0 energy.
-The BM model gives a slightly less flat band with a quite different band structure than the momentum space model.
-This indicates that the BM model of the simplified TBG can not accurately capture the characteristics at the magic angle.
+The BM model gives a slightly less flat band with qualitatively different bands from the momentum space model at the $\Gamma$ point.
+This indicates that the BM model of the simplified TBG can not accurately capture these characteristics at the magic angle.
 By increasing both the intralayer and interlayer expansion orders by one and the hopping truncation parameter by two, the band structure is almost identical to the exact result.
 Therefore, the parameter choices for the high accuracy continuum model are reasonable.
 For the Wannierized TBG, the band structure of the BM model is more identical to the exact result except for a slight shift towards 0.
 This explains why we can use smaller corrections to obtain the accurate mode for the Wannierized TBG compared to the simplified TBG.